biosbits/bits/README.Developers.txt

 BITS incorporates various other projects at build time, via git submodules.
 To build BITS from git, you need to have all the submodules cloned and checked out.
-Use "git clone --recursive" when doing the initial clone of BITS, or use "git submodule init" and "git submodule update" if you already cloned without --recursive.
+Use "git clone --recursive" when doing the initial clone of BITS, or use "git submodule update --init" if you already cloned without --recursive.
 If you obtained BITS via a snapshot tarball, that tarball will include the corresponding versions of all of the dependencies.

 GRUB2 itself has a few build dependencies; review the file "INSTALL" in the GRUB2 source code for a full list.
 Note that because BITS provides additional